hoytech/update-immutable/README.md

 This module is mostly compatible with the react version except for the following:

-* **Doesn't implement `$apply`**

-  This module is primarily intended for transferring incremental updates between browsers and server-side web apps.
-For this use case, `$apply` does not work since functions cannot be serialised.
-If there is interest we may eventually implement `$apply` (pull requests welcome).

 * **`$unshift` behaviour**

   As described above, when passing multiple items in a single `$unshift` update, the order of the items is preserved, unlike react which reverses the list.